David Branch (fighter): USADA violation and release from the UFC

 In September 2019, it was revealed that Branch received a 2 year USADA suspension.
 He tested positive for Ipamorelin, a class of Peptide hormones and Growth Factors, detected in a urine sample he provided out-of-competition on May 24, 2019.
 Sanction was made retroactive to July 26, 2019, and he is eligible to fight again in North America on July 26, 2021.
 Subsequently, Branch was officially released from the UFC on September 18, 2019.

 Post-UFC career

 After the release from the UFC, Branch faced Alexander Shlemenko at Russian Cagefighting Championship 7 on December 14, 2019.
 He lost the fight via a guillotine choke submission in the first round.

 One Championship

 On January 25, 2022, it was announced that Branch had signed with ONE Championship.
 He was expected to make his promotional debut against Leandro Ataides at ONE Championship: Full Circle on February 25, 2022, but wasn't medically cleared to compete.

 Personal life

 Branch is the brother of professional boxers, Sechew Powell and Jamelle Hamilton.

+He is also the owner and head professor at David Branch Jiu Jitsu, with locations in Hoboken and Montville.